Floorp-Projects/Floorp/docs/performance/memory/bloatview.md

--   **The number of objects remaining might not be equal to the total number of objects.** This could indicate a hand-written Release method (that doesn't use the `NS_LOG_RELEASE` macro from nsTraceRefcnt.h), or perhaps you\'re just not freeing any of the instances you've allocated.
+-   **The number of objects remaining might not be equal to the total number of objects.** This could indicate a hand-written Release method (that doesn't use the `NS_LOG_RELEASE` macro from nsTraceRefcnt.h), or perhaps you're just not freeing any of the instances you've allocated.
 These sorts of leaks are easy to fix.
 -   **The total number of objects might be 1.** This might indicate a global variable or service.
 Usually this will have a large number of